NCOLCoE hosts memorial ceremony for fallen Soldier

 |0

-This work, NCOLCoE hosts memorial ceremony for fallen Soldier [Image 3 of 3], by SPC James Seals, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NCOLCoE hosts memorial ceremony for fallen Soldier, by Alofagia Oney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT